OCPI

 Challenges for implementing OCPI

-Integration with existing backend systems can be complex, particularly if those systems were not originally built with roaming in mind.
-Aligning with industry organisations and meeting compliance requirements, such as data privacy and security standards, is another essential step.
+Integration with existing backend systems can be complex, especially if those systems were not built with roaming in mind.
+Aligning with industry organisations and meeting compliance requirements, such as data privacy and security standards, is another step.

 You should also consider long-term maintenance.
-OCPI evolves, and staying up to date with new versions is necessary to maintain compatibility with partners and roaming hubs.
+OCPI evolves, and staying up to date with new versions is necessary to stay compatible with partners and roaming hubs.
 This means dedicating resources not only to the initial integration but also to ongoing updates and testing.

 Choosing the right partners for implementation can reduce these challenges and make the process more cost-effective.